Pennsylvania Chick-Fil-A bans unchaperoned diners under 16 after ‘unacceptable behaviors’

 The restaurant explained their staff had noticed a pattern of “unacceptable behaviors” occurring when unaccompanied children and teens would visit.
 They said the teens were often loud and used a lot of “explicit language.”
 Sometimes they’d leave food and trash on the furniture and floors.
 They even reported some decorations had been stolen.

-The disrespect went even further, the Chick-Fil-A location said: “Employees are laughed at, made fun of and treated rudely.
+The disrespect went even further, the Chick-Fil-A location said: “Employees are laughed at, made fun of, and treated rudely.
 Employees are cursed at and ignored when they ask the children and teens to either change their behavior or leave.”

-“We are a family friendly restaurant where this is not tolerated,” wrote the restaurant on its Facebook page.
+On Facebook, the restaurant said, “We are a family-friendly restaurant where this is not tolerated.”

 The new rule will apply to all people under the age of 16.
 The restaurant said those young customers who do not have an accompanying adult may go into the restaurant to order food but must take it to go.

-The restaurant continued by saying, “To those unaccompanied children and teens that have visited us and acted appropriately, we thank you.
+The restaurant continued, “To those unaccompanied children and teens that have visited us and acted appropriately, we thank you.
 But we also apologize.
 Due to the numerous extreme behaviors of many of your peers, we must make a blanket rule covering anyone under the age of 16.”

-The restaurant said it wasn’t “blaming” local parents, but encouraged them to talk to their children about if they’ve witnessed such behaviors from their peers – or even participated in the rowdiness.
+The restaurant said it wasn’t “blaming” local parents.
+Still, it encouraged them to talk to their children about if they’ve witnessed such behaviors from their peers—or even participated in the rowdiness.

-Nexstar contacted Chick-Fil-A’s corporate office for comment, but did not hear back by publication.
+NEWS10’s affiliate contacted Chick-Fil-A’s corporate office for comment but did not hear back by publication.